-When Miss Darci entered Missouri Valley College in Marshall, MO, in the fall of 1997, she majored in Business Administration with a concentration in Marketing and minored in Dance, studying under the direction of Patricia Downey.
-While a full-time student, Miss Darci cheered on the coed competitive cheer squad and taught dance at the Marshall Dance Academy under the direction of Russian ballerina, Tatiana Toliver.
-At the Academy, Miss Darci directed the Senior Competition Team as well as teaching general combination classes for ages 8-18.
-As a junior, Miss Darci was asked to recruit and coach the Missouri Valley College Dance team.
-Miss Darci coached the team for her last two years at Missouri Valley College.
-After graduation, Miss Darci headed back to the St. Louis Area where she taught at several different studios while completing her MBA at Lindenwood University, finally settling at Bridget James “The Studio Art of Dance” in Florissant where she served as a Director/Teacher for the Company students before purchasing the studio and changing the name to DK Dance Productions.
+Ms. Darci attended Missouri Valley College in Marshall, MO where she majored in Business Administration with a concentration in Marketing and Dance, studying under the direction of the artist, Patricia Downey.
+While a full-time student, Ms. Darci cheered on the coed competitive cheer squad and began her love of teaching at the Marshall Dance Academy under the direction of Russian ballerina, Tatiana Toliver.
+Ms. Darci became the coach of the Missouri Valley College Dance team during her final two years at Missouri Valley College.

 Brittni has been dancing for over 22 years.
 She is from the St. Louis area where she grew up dancing at St. Peters Academy of Dance.
 Brittni is trained in ballet, tap, jazz, lyrical, contemporary, hip-hop and modern.
 During her time at St. Peters Academy of Dance, Brittni participated in numerous regional and national dance competitions winning many titles and overalls.